Pseudo Bayesian Estimation of One-way ANOVA Model in Complex Surveys: Introduction

-This consistency result could be readily interpreted to incorporate any hierarchical Bayesian model used, in practice, including linear mixed effects models, though examples in \citet{williams2020}, however, focus only on models parameterized solely by fixed effects.
+The consistency result of \citet{williams2020} could be readily interpreted to incorporate any hierarchical Bayesian model used, in practice, when the inferential focus is on parameters that appear in the observed data likelihood. \citet{williams2020} focus only on models parameterized solely by fixed effects.
 Yet, it is routine in Bayesian modeling to employ one or more sets of random effects under prior formulations designed to capture complex covariance structures.
+The inferential focus is on the generating hyperparameters of the random effects, which don't appear in the observed data likelihood.
 Hierarchical specifications make such population models readily estimable.
-The survey statistics literature suggests that hyperparameters generating the set of random effects (which don't directly appear in the data likelihood) are still potentially estimated with bias.
-The possibility for survey-induced bias in estimation of random effects severely limits the applicability of the full suite of Bayesian models to complex social and economic data. \citet{2019arXiv190407680S} propose a Bayesian framework that provides a principled solution.
-They demonstrate that weighting both the likelihood and the prior distribution for the random effects to produce an augmented pseudo likelihood for the data and random effects leads to design and model consistency.
+The survey statistics literature suggests that estimating the hyperparameters of the prior distribution for the random effects are still potentially estimated with bias \citep{rh:1998}.
+The possibility for survey-induced bias in the estimation of random effects severely limits the applicability of the full suite of Bayesian models to complex social and economic data. \citet{SavitskyWilliams+2022+901+928} propose a Bayesian framework that provides a principled solution.
+They demonstrate that weighting both the likelihood and the prior distribution for the random effects to produce an augmented pseudo likelihood for the data and random effects performs well and they demonstrate consistency of the pseudo posterior estimator with respect to the joint distribution of population generation and the taking of samples from the finite population.
+Applying their framework to the specific case of a one-way ANOVA (with Gaussian components denoted by $\mathcal{N}()$) leads to an \emph{augmented} pseudo likelihood, $\mathcal{N}\left(y_{j k}\middle\vert \mu + a_{k},\tau_{\epsilon}^{-1}\right)^{w_{jk}} \times \mathcal{N}\left(a_{k}\middle\vert 0,\tau_{a}^{-1}\right)^{w_{k}}$, where $k$ indexes cluster and $j$ indexes a unit nested within cluster $k$.
+The observed response variable for sampled unit $(j,k)$ is denoted by $y_{jk}$ and latent random effect for cluster $k$ is denoted by $a_{k}$.
+The cluster $k$ marginal sampling weight is denoted by $w_{k}$ and the unit $(j,k)$ marginal sampling weight is denoted by $w_{jk}$.
+This approach extends the pseudo likelihood approach from the fixed effects model specification to the estimation of mixed effects where clusters are informatively sampled.
+The inferential focus is on global generating parameters, $(\mu,\tau_{\epsilon}^{-1},\tau_{a}^{-1})$.

+We proceed to introduce Bayesian mixed effects models, estimated from survey data, to provide context for our specifications of conditions that guarantee a consistent estimation of global generating parameters under the one-way ANOVA model.